UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-146.md

 # Prime Formula Foundation

+## Description

-The fundamental mathematical basis for the prime formula, establishing its role in defining prime decomposition and valuation processes in unique factorization domains.
+The fundamental mathematical basis for the prime formula, establishing its role in defining [[uor-c-002|prime decomposition]] and valuation processes in [[uor-c-301|unique factorization]] domains.

 ## Metadata